laderast/RBootcamp_old/README.md

 2. More `ggplot2` using factors.
 3. Basic Data Manipulation using `dplyr`.
 4. Tidy Data: Why and How using `tidyr`.
-5. Control structures: doing one thing many times, making decisions.
+5. Simple Statistics using Broom
-6. Merging datasets using `dplyr`.
+6. More on using factors
-7. Functions: Why and How.
-8. The basics of Databases using `RSQLite`.
-9. Advanced Topics

 ## Contributors